slashpai/slashpai/README.md

 -->

 - 💡 I transitioned into Software Engineering in 2021 from a System Engineering background...
-- 🌱 I’m focussing on kubernetes and cloud observability tools...
+- 🌱 I’m focussing on kubernetes, cloud observability tools and now learning AI technologies...
 - 💬 Ask me about programming, distributed systems, infrastructure automation, cloud native applications and devops tools...
 - 📝	I also write technical blogs often in [medium](https://slashpai.medium.com/)